Derek Carr: 2014 season

 Carr made his first career regular-season start against the Jets on September 7.
 During his professional debut, he passed for 151 yards and two touchdowns.
 The Raiders were unsuccessful during his debut and lost by a score of 19–14.
 In Week 4 against the Miami Dolphins at Wembley Stadium, Carr left the game due to a high ankle sprain and MCL sprain.
 He was relieved by Matt McGloin, but the Raiders still couldn't find their momentum, losing to the Dolphins, 38–14.

-On October 12, in the fifth start of his career versus the division-rival San Diego Chargers, Carr made history by setting a new Raiders franchise record for the most passing touchdowns in a single regular-season game by a rookie with four.
-This surpassed the previous record of three passing touchdowns, which was set by McGloin during his rookie season in 2013 versus the Houston Texans.
+In the fifth start of his career, on October 12, facing the division-rival San Diego Chargers, Carr made history by setting a new Raiders franchise record for the most passing touchdowns in a single regular-season game by a rookie, with four.
+This surpassed the previous record of three passing touchdowns, which was set by McGloin during his rookie season in 2013 versus the Texans.
 Additionally, Carr set single-game personal records for passing yards by throwing for 282 yards, and for total passer rating which amounted to 107.7.
-Although Carr had a career day, the Raiders ultimately were defeated by the San Diego Chargers by the final score of 31–28.
+Although Carr had a career day, the Raiders ultimately were defeated by the Chargers by the final score of 31–28.

 On November 20, Carr won his first NFL game by leading the previously winless Raiders to a 24–20 upset win over the Kansas City Chiefs on Thursday Night Football.
 The Raiders trailed the Chiefs, 20–17, early in the fourth quarter, but Carr led them on an 80-yard drive that lasted just over 7 minutes.
-The fourth-quarter comeback ended with Carr throwing a game-winning touchdown pass that put them up, 24–20, with just under 1:40 to play.
-The Raiders would go on to get their first victory of the season.
+The fourth-quarter comeback ended with Carr throwing a game-winning touchdown pass with just under 1:40 to play.
 On December 7, Carr led the Raiders to a 24–13 victory over the visiting San Francisco 49ers.
 Carr posted a 140.2 rating, the highest for a Raiders quarterback since Rich Gannon in 2001.

 Carr finished his rookie season with 3,270 passing yards, 21 touchdowns, and 12 interceptions.
-He became the first Raiders quarterback to start all 16 games since Rich Gannon in 2002.
+He became the first Raiders quarterback to start all 16 games since Gannon in 2002.